blockchainexpert912/Candy-NFT-contracts/README.md

 they could perform the sale without a royalty cut, or they could abort the sale since the token type isn't accepted by the royalty beneficiary.

-You can see example implementations of royalties in the `ExampleNFT` contract and the associated transactions and scripts.
+You can see Candy implementations of royalties in the `CandyNFT` contract and the associated transactions and scripts.

 #### Important instructions for royalty receivers